arangodb/arangodb/Documentation/Books/Manual/Programs/Arangosh/Details.md

 After the server has been started, you can use the ArangoDB shell (_arangosh_) to administrate the server.
 Without any arguments, the ArangoDB shell will try to contact the server on port 8529 on the localhost.
-For more information see the [ArangoDB Shell documentation](../Administration/Arangosh/README.md).
 You might need to set additional options (endpoint, username and password) when connecting:

 ```